AttractionsAttractions in FiveWalt Disney World (FL)

 Legs must be extended in the rocket

-As one of the most popular rides in the Magic Kingdom, Space Mountain is open for Early Theme Park Entry (also for Extended Evening Theme Park hours if you’re staying in a qualifying hotel).
-It’s best to visit early in the day or nearer park closing time.
-Alternatively, you can purchase Lightning Lane entry via Genie+.
+As one of the most popular rides in the Magic Kingdom, Space Mountain is open for Early Theme Park Entry and also for Extended Evening Theme Park hours.
+It’s best to visit early in the day or nearer to park closing time.
+Alternatively, you can purchase a Lightning Lane Multi Pass or Premiere Pass.

 The Bottom Line.

 We rate Space Mountain as not-to-be-missed.
 Despite the absence of loops, inversions, or long drops, it’s an intense ride, as my wife will attest.
-The first (and only) time she rode, she held on to the handlebar so tightly, the ring she wore was bent into an oval.
+The first (and only) time she rode, she held on to the handlebar so tightly, the ring she wore had been bent into an oval shape!

 Have you ridden Space Mountain?
 Do you consider it tame, thrilling, or not-gonna-do-it?
 Let us know in the comments.